Make-Tarkov-Great-Again/MTGA-JS/README.md

-# Make Tarkov Great Again
+# MTGA-Backend

+The server for MTGA

-> It's going to be great, so great, in fact it will be the best
+> It's going to be great, so great, in fact it will dominate nikita's paste

+## Usage

+npm

+`npm install mtga-backend`

+## Known issues

 ## Who are we, and why are we doing this.